gjohns03/AT-Web/at_web_offering/develop.md

 1. Go to Structure > Views
 2. Enable the Content view
+3. Make sure the Access is set to "Permission | Administer content (under Node section)"
 3. Configuration > System > Actions
 2. Create the adcanced action "Redirect to URL"
 3. Input the Label: Redirect to Content Filter